ConservationMetrics/gc-scripts-hub/CONTRIBUTING.md

 ## PR Review & Committing code

 Code review is encouraged as a powerful tool for learning.
 Benefits include
-- Spread knowledge of the code base throughout the team: reviewing code is a remarkably effective way to learn the codebase.
+- Spread knowledge of the code base throughout the team: reviewing code is a remarkably effective way to learn the codebase, and ensures at least one other person besides the author can maintain it.
 - Expose everyone to different approaches.
 - Ensure code is readable (and therefore maintainable).
 - Yield better software.